Symptoms of Eczema on the Face

 Steroid creams.
 These are a key part of eczema treatment.
 Over-the-counter hydrocortisone cream can help with red, itchy skin.
 Put it on once or twice a day for several weeks.
 If that doesn’t work well enough, you may need a stronger prescription steroid.
 Use it only for a short time, though, because it can thin your skin.
 View a slideshow to learn more about corticosteroids and how they work.

 Check for fungus.
 Your doctor may prescribe anti-yeast ointments or creams if your eczema is caused by a fungal infection.
-High levels of one kind of yeast normally found on skin can show up on people with atopic eczema on their heads or necks.
+High levels of one kind of yeast normally found on the skin can show up on people with atopic eczema on their heads or necks.
 Find out more on fungal infections of the skin.
+A JAK inhibitor, opzelura at 1.5 % can be used twice daily ages 12 and up.

 Phototherapy (ultraviolet light therapy).
 This may help if your eczema is moderate to severe and cream medications haven’t worked.
 Keep in mind that using this type of treatment for a long time can raise your odds for skin cancer.
 View a slideshow on the benefits of light therapy.